IGPenguin/mobile-toolkit/README.md

 	* Power usage
 	* Root settings activity
 * Or you can choose from exhaustive list of all available options
+* `aoptions 1` you can also specify preset as argument

 ### aloremipsum
 * Insert long text into focused field